afsc-assessments/ebswp_2023/2023_runs/README.md

     m3	As m2 but with 2022 age composition data updated (very minor change)
     m4	As m3 but addition of fishery catch-age to 2022
     m5	As m4 but addition of BTS index through 2023
-    m6	As m5 but with BTS age compositions included through 2023
+    m6	As m5 but with design-based BTS age compositions included through 2023
-    m7	As m6 but with Hulsons BTS input sample sizes
+    m7	As m6 but with VAST age compositions m8	As m7 but with inflated Hulsons BTS input sample sizes